 Foreign Trade Barriers are Focus of Annual USTR Inquiry

 The Office of the U.S. Trade Representative is seeking input by Oct.
-25 for its annual national trade estimate report on significant barriers to U.S. exports of goods and services and U.S. foreign direct investment.
+30 for its annual national trade estimate report on significant barriers to U.S. exports of goods and services and U.S. foreign direct investment.
 Comments may be submitted with respect to one or more of the following categories of trade barriers (issues new to the list this year are highlighted in bold).

-- import policies (e.g., tariffs and other import charges, quantitative restrictions, import licensing, and customs barriers)
+- import policies (e.g., tariffs and other import charges, quantitative restrictions, import licensing, customs barriers, and other market access barriers)